-Under the proposed arrangement the whole quantity of What land to be land to be conveyed in fee to the Company in satisfaction conveyed to of all their claims will not exceed 2,913 acres; but the Company.
-Company are to have the liberty of purchasing, within six months, at the farm near New Langley, but not in any other locality, an additional quantity of country land not exceeding 1,500 acres, at 4s.
+Under the proposed arrangement the whole quantity of What land to : land to be conveyed in fee to the Company in satisfaction be conveyed of all their claims will not exceed 2012 seres; but the of all their claims will not exceed 2,913 acres; but the Company are to have the liberty of purchasing, within six months, at the farm near New Langley, but not in any other locality, an additional quantity of country land not exceeding 1,500 acres, at 4s.
 2d. per acre, the minimum upset price of lands in the colony.
 It is further proposed that in case of any differences as to the site, shape of blocks boundaries, quantities, or value of land, or as to what are to be deemed improvements, enclosures, or occupation, or matters otherwise connected with the present arrangement, such differences are to be determined by two arbitrators appointed beforehand, one by the Government and the other by the Company, with an umpire, to be chosen also beforehand by the arbitrators.
 The decision of these arbitrators is in all cases to be final and binding.